-The following tables detail the Fund's exposure to interest rate risks at 31 December 2010 and 2009.
+The following tables detail the Fund's exposure to interest rate risks.
 It includes the Fund's assets and liabilities at fair values, categorised by the earlier of contractual repricing or maturity dates measured by the carrying value of the assets and liabilities.
 The net interest sensitivity gap represents the net notional amounts of all interest sensitive financial instruments.